microshift-io/microshift-documentation/content/en/docs/getting-started/_index.md

 {{< warning >}}
 The available community documentation is not currently compatible with the latest MicroShift source code.
-It is recommended to follow the instructions in the [openshift/microshift GitHub repository](https://github.com/openshift/microshift).
+It is recommended to follow the getting started instructions in the [openshift/microshift GitHub repository](https://github.com/openshift/microshift/blob/main/docs/getting_started.md).
 {{< /warning >}}

 We recommend (and only test) deploying MicroShift on RHEL 8, CentOS Stream, or Fedora 34+ installing via RPM (e.g. for embedding MicroShift into an [`rpm-ostree`]({{< ref "/docs/getting-started/_index.md#microshift-on-ostree-based-systems" >}}) image).